ubernion/applied_ai_takehome/README.md

 The hand-in can be a webapp, CLI, whatever - any medium works.
 The conversation should keep going even if the user never participates (it's like a radio show!).

+Send submissions to [ilan@vzlabs.ai](mailto:ilan@vzlabs.ai) with a small note on your work.
+Don't hesitate to open a issue here or to shoot me an email if anything is unclear.

 ## Example